 Stop 4 – The Burying Point & Salem Witch Trials Memorial

-Eating at Bambolina puts you in the perfect location to explore more of Salem’s most famous attractions.
-Next up on your Salem day trip itinerary is the Burying Point graveyard.
+Eating at Bambolina puts you in the perfect location to explore more of Salem’s most famous things to do.

 In this graveyard, you’ll find the resting places of Revolutionary War heroes and Bartholomew Gedney, a Judge of the Salem Witch Trials.
-It is also thought that the bodies of some of the Witch Trial victims were buried in unmarked graves in this area.

-Just outside the graveyard you’ll find the hallowing Salem Witch Trials Memorial, a small park square surrounded by large stone slabs jutting from the wall.
-Each slab has the name of a victim of the witch trials as well as their execution date.
+Just outside the graveyard you’ll find the harrowing Salem Witch Trials Memorial, a small park square surrounded by large stone slabs jutting from the wall.

-You’ll see that some people have left coins or flowers on these slabs in memory of the victims.
 If you take the time to go around and read each name, you’ll be surprised by how many of the victims were male.

 There’s a misconception that the Salem Witch Trials only affected women, but at this memorial you’ll see that this wasn’t the case.